MathiasRenner/invoiceninja-docker/README.md

 Benefits of this setup
 -----------
-- Invoiceninja will run only on localhost, and accessible only from localhost.
+- Invoiceninja will run only on localhost, and be accessible only from localhost.
-- Invoiceninja can be started and stopped when needed within seconds.
+- Invoiceninja can be started and stopped when needed within milliseconds.
-- Invoiceninja will be able to send emails as long localhost is connected to the Internet.
+- Invoiceninja will be able to send emails and invoices as long localhost is connected to the Internet.
+- Backups are as easy as copying one folder.

 Drawbacks